Matanbenami12/Identify_small_objects_SSD/README.md

 5. Setup a .config file for the model of choice
 6. Train
 7. Export graph from new trained model
-8. Detect custom objects in real time for both SSD and SSD with atrous filter  !
+8. Detect custom objects in real time for both SSD_mobilenet and SSD_resnet  !
-9. Compare between SSD to SSD with atrous filter
+9. Compare between SSD_mobilenet to SSD_resnet

 So let's begin.